 If you have close relatives who have had breast cancer or ovarian cancer, you may have a higher risk of developing breast cancer.

-Most breast cancer cases are not hereditary (they do not run in families).
-However, particular genes, known as BRCA1 and BRCA2, can increase your risk of developing both breast and ovarian cancer.
-It is possible for these genes to be passed on from a parent to their child.
+Most cases of breast cancer don't run in families, but particular genes known as BRCA1 and BRCA2 can increase your risk of developing both breast and ovarian cancer.
+It's possible for these genes to be passed on from a parent to their child.

-If you have, for example, two or more close relatives from the same side of your family (such as your mother, sister or daughter) who have had breast cancer under the age of 50, you may be eligible for surveillance for breast cancer or for genetic screening to look for the genes that make developing breast cancer more likely.
+If you have, for example, two or more close relatives from the same side of your family – such as your mother, sister or daughter – who have had breast cancer under the age of 50, you may be eligible for surveillance for breast cancer, or genetic screening to look for the genes that make developing breast cancer more likely.

 Previous diagnosis of breast cancer